BetterTastingWine.com

 Useful Wine Label Knowledge

-There are different ways to name an Italian bottle.
 Good to know when reading Italian wine labels:

 • Riserva and Superiore do not assure quality.
 Riserva implies additional aging and superiore means higher alcohol level.
 Given that Italy has 300 DOCs, these words are informative but definitely not indicative on the quality of wine.